geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-08-25/meeting-transcript.md

 It would be exactly the same.
 I just don't want it out of memory when that happens.

 ##### **Geohot** [[00:32:31](https://www.youtube.com/watch?v=KA0h9zmJtcs&t=1951)]
 Oh, I see what you're saying.
 Okay, you're saying that, like, you're spending a lot of memory on rewrite rules.
 Um..
 Yeah.
 I understand.
 Uh..
 Yeah, no, I wouldn't..
 I wouldn't..
 I wouldn't..
 I've never seen a problem with this.
 Like, we should really be focused on.. on an exact use case and an exact problem.
 I think one of the things to revisit that I've always wanted with Viz is a better visualization of what the rewrite rule is doing.
-So, like, right now we have.. in that, uh, rightmost panel, we have the, like, the red and the green on the UOP.
+So, like, right now we have.. in that, uh, rightmost panel, we have the, like, the red and the green on the UOp.
 I've never seen that be useful.

 ##### **Geohot** [[00:33:15](https://www.youtube.com/watch?v=KA0h9zmJtcs&t=1995)]
 Like this.
 What do you mean?
 What's very useful?
 Oh, you've used this?
 I read this.